sgjava/opencv-chip/README.md

 ![Title](images/title.png)

-If you are interested in compiling the latest version of OpenCV for the [CHIP](https://getchip.com/pages/chip) SBC then this project will show you how (it should work with some tweaks on other ARM platforms as well).
+If you are interested in compiling the latest version of OpenCV for the [CHIP](https://getchip.com/pages/chip) SBC then this project will show you how.
 You should be experienced with [flashing](https://docs.getchip.com/chip.html#flash-chip-with-an-os) your CHIP and formatting a USB flash drive as ext4.
-It also does not hurt to know Linux and OpenCV as well.
+It also does not hurt to know Linux, Python and OpenCV as well.
 I have created a set of scripts that automate the install process.

+My [Install OpenCV](https://github.com/sgjava/install-opencv) supports x86, x86_64, ARMV7 and ARMV8 on Ubuntu 16.04, Debian GNU/Linux 8 (jessie) and probably other distributions.
+I will keep CHIP specific items here so as not to pollute the Install OpenCV project.
+Just change the config.sh options for the CHIP as needed before running install.sh.

 This is intended for a headless server, but you can modify install-opencv.sh to use a GUI.
 You can see where I built OpenCV using QT [here](https://bbs.nextthing.co/t/opencv-3-2-using-hdmi-dip-for-face-detection-gui/13432).
 I used the HDMI DIP for the display.